-Upcoming Buyback 2024, Latest Buyback of Shares in India
+Upcoming Buyback 2025, Latest Share Buyback in India

 To be a part of the buyback shareholder might be presented with a tender offer when he or she needs to submit all or a portion of the shares within the given time frame.
 Companies repurchase the shares from the open market and over the time frame at a certain time or at regular intervals.
 Company buyback shares with cash in hand or can fund buyback by taking debt as well.